Convert Your Garage Into A Craft Room

-Convert Your Garage Into a Craft Room in 7 Steps
+7 Steps To Convert Your Garage Into a Craft Room

 2. Remove the Grease Stains.
 Most garage floors have a grease spot of some kind, which will detract from the overall appeal of your new creative zone.
 Remove it as thoroughly as you can.
 Covering it up with a rug before removing the stain can cause old grease/oils to slowly wick up into the rug’s fibers.
-Once you’ve absorbed the greasiest elements using kitty litter or sawdust, pick up Griot’s Oil & Grease Cleaner This product works wonders when used as per the manufacturer’s instructions, and it’s safe for animals, plants and storm sewers.
-Other, similar products are available from your local hardware store, but please prioritize eco-friendly options.
+Once you’ve absorbed the greasiest elements using kitty litter or sawdust, pick up a degreaser.
 Once the area is clean and dry, you can cover any remaining stains with an indoor/outdoor rug of your choice.

 3. Replace the Garage Door.
 Unless your home is new, the garage door may be under-insulated for your needs.
 At first, this can seem like an unnecessary expense.
 However, space heaters and coolers use a tremendous amount of electricity, and this adds up quickly.
 Odds are that replacing your current garage door with one that is better-insulated will actually save you money in the long run.
 You’ll also appreciate the added bonus of insulation from exterior noise.